jvshahid/Resume/resume.md

 ### Research

-- Generative approach to testing database applications:
+- A generative approach to testing database applications:

   Shahid, Chays, Frankl.
 Query-based Test Generation for Database Applications.
   Proceedings of the 1st intentional workshop on testing database systems, June